Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Vancouver skyline and Coal Harbour – City of Vancouver Archives #69-28.11

-You did it!
-Now you’ve explored some of the most amazing landmarks in Vancouver’s downtown core.
-But there’s still so much to see!
+Congratulations!
+You’ve explored some of the most iconic landmarks in Vancouver’s downtown core.
+But there’s still much more to see — from the shops along West Georgia Street to the trails and beaches of Stanley Park.

 Want More Than Just Sights?
 Try a Guided Experience